Synthetic Testing Anomaly Detection¶

 , WEBSOCKET

-, and multistep tests.
-For example, monitoring production environment deployment URLs for unavailability.
+, and Multistep Tests.
+For example, monitoring URLs in the production environment that are unavailable.

 Detection Frequency¶